dao42/browser_warrior/README.md

 # BrowserWarrior

 Are you a warrior?
-Are you brave enough to reject your IE 6/7/8 users?
+Are you brave enough to reject your non-modern browser users?

 It is time to say YES.

 **BrowserWarrior** makes this super easy with one line of code.

-**Note**: Only Rails 5.0 & 5.1 is supported at this time.
+**Note**: Only Ruby on Rails 5.x is supported at this time.

 ```ruby
 # in your Gemfile